 Maps, Models and the Quad Rule

 Understanding a human life is a monumental challenge.
 The greatest names in literary history have created some stunning artifacts that come close to capturing the inner conflicts of the soul in action.
 But these artifacts are not the territory itself; they are models and maps that present enough detail for us to fill in the blanks and perceive a human character on the page.
 If, in a holographic sense, there are enough elements in front of us, we can achieve some level of understanding.
 Or at least gain some insight into the nature of a person and the forces that drive or buffet them through life.

 As we look at some of the elements in a child's life, we'll use some maps and models, diagrams and other verbal tools to shed some light.
 Which brings us to the "Quad Rule."
 This one states that "if it's worth looking at, it's on the corner of four different maps."
-Defined by USGS quadrangle map users, and confirmed by countless others, it reminds us of the overlapping and intersecting nature of our maps, and the variety of influences that shape a person.
+Defined by USGS quadrangle map users, and confirmed by countless others, it reminds us of the overlapping and intersecting nature of our maps, and the complex variety of influences that shape a person.

 We've mapped three influences in a child's life to illustrate the Quad Rule.
 By locating a child at the center of these domains, we can reflect on how the home and school overlap and intersect in their effects.
 Parents reinforce or contradict the lessons of the classroom.
 Teachers give feedback and direction to parents.
 Both interact with a child's peers, who impact what happens in the school and the home.

 The Post-Nuclear Family